Achillefs/nutrun-string/README.md

     "OMG!!1!".blink.red.underline
 Check out the source for a full list of features

-You can also call on a couple of special console methods pretty self-evident
+You can also call on a couple of special console methods:

-    Nutrun::Cli.clear_screen
+    clear_screen
-    Nutrun::Cli.clear_line
+    clear_line

 ## Contributing